starmpcc/Asclepius/README.md

 [Instruction End]
 """

-from transformers import AutoTokenizer, AutoModel tokenizer = AutoTokenizer.from_pretrained("starmpcc/Asclepius-7B", use_fast=False)
+from transformers import AutoTokenizer, AutoModelForCausalLM tokenizer = AutoTokenizer.from_pretrained("starmpcc/Asclepius-7B", use_fast=False)
-model = AutoModel.from_pretrained("starmpcc/Asclepius-7B")
+model = AutoModelForCausalLM.from_pretrained("starmpcc/Asclepius-7B")

 note = "This is a sample note" question = "What is the diagnosis?"